rockhowse/GeneHacks/fasta/ZikaAnalysis/README.md

 It consists of a simple python script that does the following:

 * Reads in the .fasta data for both sequences using the header as element 0 and the seq as element 1
-* It then goes through each seq and chooses the one with the largest base pairs
+* It then goes through each seq and chooses the one with the largest number of base pairs
-* Lastly, it iterates using the largest base pair and keeps track of mismatches and missing nucleotides
+* Then, it iterates using the largest base pair and keeps track of mismatches and missing nucleotides
+* Lastly, it itterates through the list of mismiathes and prints them out sorted by index

 The results are shown below: